 Among your other options include debt management – which involves the help of a credit counselor.
 You will create a debt management plan that will include a customized repayment plan based on your financial capabilities.
 This will be presented to the creditors and lenders for approval.
 If they approve, your credit accounts will be frozen and you will pay down your balance.
 You just have to submit one amount to the credit counselor and they will be responsible for distributing that to your different creditors and lenders.

-Another option is balance transfer.
+Another option is a balance transfer.
 You get a new credit card that offers a 0% interest introductory period.
 That means you can transfer all your balance in this new card and every payment that you will make will all be credited to your principal balance.
 At least, this is until the introductory period is over.
 To really benefit from this, you have to make sure that you can pay off all the debt before the 0% interest expires.

 If you need a debt reduction, then you might want to go for debt settlement.
 The whole concept of this debt solution is to negotiate your balance with the creditors and lenders.
 You will ask them to allow you to pay a portion of the debt and have the rest forgiven.

 Consider these options if a debt consolidation loan is not possible.